Utopia, Ohio

 Utopia is an unincorporated community in far southern Franklin Township, Clermont County, Ohio, United States, along the banks of the Ohio River.
-Utopia has been referred to as a "ghost town" although there are still people who live there.
+Utopia has been referred to as a "ghost town" although people still live there.
+It was known as Smith's Landing in the late 1800s.

 History

 First settlement

 Utopia was founded in 1844 by the followers of Charles Fourier, after the failure of an earlier Fourierist phalanstère called the Clermont Phalanx.
 Fourier's writings inspired his readers to create their own utopian society—hence the name "Utopia."